luyadev/luya.io/docs/guide/admin/jwtspa.md

 ## CORS Preflight Request

-When working with cross domain requests, each xhr request to the API will make an *option request* or also known as *preflight request*.
+When working with cross domain requests, each XHR request to the API will make an *option request* or also known as *preflight request*.
 The <class name="luya\admin\ngrest\base\Api" /> controllers provide an out of the box solution which works for common CRUD operations (add, view, list, edit, delete).
 This can be enabled by setting <class name="luya\admin\Module" prop="cors" /> to true.
 For further CORS config options use <class name="luya\traits\ApplicationTrait" prop="corsConfig" />.

 When working with custom actions you might need to configure the option request for the given method.
-Therefore you need to configure the API with the following setup: create an URL rule for options request, define the option and make sure the option is available without authentification (its common that option request won't have authentication headers).
+Therefore you need to configure the API with the following setup: create an URL rule for options request, define the option and make sure the option is available without authentication (its common that option request won't have authentication headers).

 Create the URL rule for the option request, which defines where the option action should be looked up: